 There are double sheets to control the main, which do the job as both trim and preventer without having to have a track (similar to a Catana set up).
 All lines including those for reefing come back to the cockpit for short handed sailing.

-Most of the competition score highly in this regard, but the Seawind 1600 is particularly well organised (read our Outremer 55 review for another cat design that scores highly in this area).
+Most of the competition score highly in this regard, but the Seawind 1600 is particularly well organised (read our Outremer 55 review for another cat design that scores highly).

 There are some neat touches in the running rigging set-up: the main halyard runs to the central aft pod electric Harken winch- again this reminds me of a Catana set up – and you can step out onto the side deck to make sure your mainsail clears the lazy-jacks when you are hoisting.